suddjian/bloggjian/content/blog/vote-app-0/index.md

 ---
-title: "Building a Ranked Voting App from Scratch"
+title: "Building a Voting App from Scratch"
-date: "2020-10-06"
+date: "2020-10-10"
 description: "Building a web-app to run fair elections between friends, using Firebase and Vanilla JS"
 tags: "programming"
 series: "vote-app"